-Assessment Battery (MELAB), or the Michigan Test of English Language Proficiency (MTELP).
-An applicant should be proficient in the use of the English language as defined by a minimum score of 525 (paper-based test), 195 (computer-based test) or 70 (internet-based test) on the TOEFL, 80 on the MELAB, or 85 on the MTELP to be ready for the regular college curriculum.
+Assessment Battery (MELAB), or the Michigan Test of English Language Proficiency (MTELP) or Duolingo.
+An applicant should be proficient in the use of the English language as defined by a minimum score of 525 (paper-based test), 195 (computer-based test) or 70 (internet-based test) on the TOEFL, 80 on the MELAB, or 85 on the MTELP or 105 on the Duolingo to be ready for the regular college curriculum.